Novia-Dsilva/MLOPS-LAB2-Airflow/README.md

 ### ML Model

 This script is designed for data clustering using K-Means clustering and determining the optimal number of clusters using the elbow method.
-It provides functionality to load data from a CSV file, perform data preprocessing, build and save a K-Means clustering model, and determine the number of clusters based on the elbow method.
+It provides functionality to load data from a CSV file, perform data preprocessing, build and save a K-Means clustering model, and determine the number of clusters based on the elbow method

 #### Prerequisites